absurdtiger/pythonthings/pwn/README.md

 - alternatively `info frame` will show you rip and whether it is overwritten
   - there's not really an easy way to find the offset from the overwritten sequence but you can still try
 - `info function` finds function addresses but it's a bit of a dump
-  - most of pwn is not finding function addresses anyway unless libc
+  - `rabin2 -R [binary]` to find function addresses and PLT addresses faster
 - in the event that gdb is annoying and won't give you the offset use a diff disassembler like IDA or binaryninja
 - test altered GOT addresses in gdb by setting breakpoints, and using `set {int} 0xaddrone=0xaddrtwo`